mattermost/docs/source/about/editions-and-offerings.rst

 Mattermosts plans consist of features and entitlements available either free or as a paid subscription service.

-We have three primary offerings available to our self-hosted and cloud users:
+We have three primary plans available to our self-hosted and cloud users:

 * **Mattermost Starter** - This a free version of our collaboration suite designed for single teams.